 These Stuffed Jalapeno Poppers are delicious and easy to make.
 They are a perfect New Year's Eve Party treat.
 A delicious spin on traditional Jalapeno Poppers, these artichoke dip-stuffed Jalapeno poppers are sure to be a show stopper.

-I love making these for get togethers, especially our traditional New Years Eve Party with friends and family.
+I love making these for get-togethers, especially our traditional New Year's Eve Party with friends and family.
+It's a fun twist on two recipes that everyone loves, in a bite-sized appetizer style.

 Jump to: